 - What forms and documents are required to be submitted for the EE Grant Program?

-The following forms and documents are required to be submitted when applying for a grant in this program (please use the guidelines in the RFP when preparing each of these):
+The following forms and documents are required to be submitted when applying for a grant in this program (please use the guidelines in Sections IV and V of the RFP when preparing each of these):

 - Application for Federal Assistance (SF-424)

 - Work Plan prepared as described in Section IV(C) of the announcement.

 - Detailed Budget and Narrative.

 - Partnership letters of commitment (only if you have partner organizations making a commitment to the project – please NO letters of endorsement or recommendation).

 - Is there an example Logic Model available?

 Yes.
 An example of a basic logic model with broad outputs and outcomes is in Appendix D of the RFP.
 A template that you can use to create your own specific version of a Logic Model that complements your project can be found on the main EE Grants webpage.

 - Is there a limit to the number of resumes and the length of any resumes submitted to demonstrate our programmatic capability?

 Yes.
 Only 3 one-page resumes may be included with the proposal.